-Saab Automobile AB sadly declared bankruptcy in 2011 and could only produce few hundreds of its flagship Saab 9-5 NG Sedan.
-The Saab 9-5 is an executive car produced by Saab AB from 1997 till the very last car which came out of the factory in 2012.
+Saab Automobile AB sadly declared bankruptcy in 2011 and could only produce 11 302 of its flagship Saab 9-5 NG Sedan.
+The Saab 9-5 is an executive car produced by Saab AB from 1997 till the very last car which came out of the factory in the spring of 2011.
 Speaking of the factory, you certainly know that it is still running but under the name of NEVS, and still in Trollhättan, Sweden.
 NEVS stands for National Electric Vehicle Sweden and is owned by a Chinese Group.
 They are planing to develop and sell electrical vehicles for the Chinese market only for now, but later throughout the entire world.
 Their assembly plant is located in Fuzhou, China and their model is based on the Saab 9-3 platform.

 But let’s learn a little bit about this amazing Saab 9-5 NG car and specifications: